LensPlaysGames/LensorOS/toolchain/README.md

 - `--disable-nls` disables native language support (English-only reduces build size and times).
 - `--enable-languages` disables all other languages except for what is stated here (reduces size and build times).
 - `--with-sysroot` specifies that GCC can find system headers and libraries at the path specified by the `SYSROOT` variable.
+- `--disable-gcov` TEMPORARY required until `unistd.h` provides `execv` and friends...

 #### 8.)
 Build the GNU Compiler Collection
 Warning: This step takes a long time.
-Utilize the `-j` option if you have more than a single core CPU.
+Utilize the `-j` option **with a number of cores specified** if you have more than a single core CPU.
+You need to specify the number of cores or your system will likely run out of memory and things will not go well.

 Within the `toolchain/build-gcc/` directory, run the following:
 ```bash